Media coverage of climate change: Youth awareness and activism

 Published in the journal Childhood, the article "Children's protest in relation to the climate emergency: A qualitative study on a new form of resistance promoting political and social change" considers how children have evolved into prominent actors to create a global impact on awareness of climate change.
 It highlights the work of children like Greta Thunberg and the significance of their resistance to the passivity of world leaders regarding climate change.
 It also discusses how individual resistance can directly be linked to collective resistance and that this then creates a more powerful impact, empowering young people to act more responsibly and take authority over the future.
 The article discusses the potential impact of youth to raise awareness while also inspiring action, and using social media platforms to share the message.

+Threats against climate journalism

+The Covering the Planet report, a global survey of more than 740 climate journalists from 102 countries by Internews' Earth Journalism Network (EJN) and Deakin University, reported that 39% of surveyed journalists were "sometimes or frequently threatened" by their government or from companies or individuals involved in illegal operations that included logging and mining, while the same percentage had to self-censor the content they reported out of fear of repercussions.
+The report stated that 30% of journalists faced threats of legal action due to their reporting.
+62% included statements from sources skeptical of anthropogenic climate change in order to "balance" their reports, some doing so to lower potential scrutiny.

 Coverage by country

 Australia

 Australian news outlets have been reported to present misleading claims and information.
 One article from The Australian in 2009 claimed that climate change and global warming were fraudulent claims pushed by so-called "warmaholics".
 Many other examples of claims that dismiss climate change have been posted by media outlets in Australia throughout the years following as well.
 The 2013 summer and heat wave colloquially known as "Angry Summer" attracted a great deal of media attention, although few outlets directly linked the unprecedented heat to climate change.
 As the world entered into 2020, global media coverage of climate change issues decreased and COVID-19 coverage increased.
 In Australia there was a 34% decrease in climate change articles published from March 2020.
 A 2022 analysis found that Sky News Australia was a major source of climate misinformation globally.

 Australia has recently experienced some of the most intense bushfire seasons in its immediate history.
 This phenomenon has sparked extensive media coverage both nationally and internationally.
 Much of the media coverage of the 2019 and 2020 Australian bushfire seasons discussed the different factors that lead to and increase the chances of extreme fire seasons.
 A climate scientist, Nerilie Abram, at Australian National University explained in an article for Scientific American, that the four major conditions need to exist for wildfire and those include "available fuel, dryness of that fuel, weather conditions that aid the rapid spread of fire and an ignition.